 My CALLING and FATE never left me.
 A combination of events – bad decisions, no access to funds and loans, failed loans where I got, led to the collapse of my company.
 With pressures from the family, with a Wife and 3 kids, I had to go look for Job again.
 I had to close down the farm in 2015, to be able to accept another Job Offer.
 This time around, it was a civil servant under the Federal Government of Nigeria.
 I applied and sought employment as a Fisheries officer to work in the ministry of Agriculture but as FATE will have it, I was employed as a Senior Scientific Officer into the Federal Ministry of Environment, Forestry Department, Wildlife and CITES Management division.
 I accept in FAITH and decided to refocus my energy.

 I settled down and started my work.
 Looking back, I said to myself, I am right back where I began 10 years ago in 2005.
-I started my Career life in a Conservation Organisation and ten years up the line, I am in another Conservation Organisation.
+I started my Career life in a Conservation Organisation and ten years down the line, I am in another Conservation Organisation.
 It simply felt right and perfect for me.
 I resolved within myself that I had it long coming.
-I have the basic requirement as a Zoologist to function well and I have an Archive or Conservation actions I had worked on in the past.
+I have the basic requirement as a Zoologist to function well and I have an Archive of Conservation actions I had worked on in the past.

 I was excited about my new position and felt this was an opportunity to reintroduce the Wildlife Education I was doing before.
 I tried to put together a workable arrangement that can be pursued through my new position in government but it proved impossible.
 The question thus arises.
-Would I be fully able to put into practice these conservation actions not as a private individual or in a private conservation agency but in government as a Civil Servant with its attendant rules and regulations?
+Would I be fully able to put in practice these conservation actions not as a private individual or in a private conservation agency but in government as a Civil Servant with its attendant rules and regulations?
 The answer was NO. I was at a loss.
 I was at the point and verge of blending with the status quo and I started working on other things that are not of relevant concern.
 The conditions were not right and the motivation was not so strong to push me beyond the bounds.

 A twist of a CALLING and FATE.
 A journey transiting from the Seminary to Baeza.
-A sign of Love and care for an Owl to what I now call ‘Wildlife Africa Initiative’ – A Conservation, Research, Education and Wildlife Rescue Initiative with a Vision to create “A Growing generation, knowledgeable and motivated to take positive actions on behalf of the ‘Wildlife’– Plants and animals that share our land and sea with us and the environment”.
+A sign of Love and care for an Owl to what I now call ‘Wildlife of Africa Conservation Initiative’ – A Conservation, Research, Education and Wildlife Rescue Initiative with a Vision to create “A Growing generation, knowledgeable and motivated to take positive actions on behalf of the ‘Wildlife’– Plants and animals that share our land and sea with us and the environment”.

-I got some close friends to come on this journey with me and I have about 20 other Wildlife professionals and enthusiast with me now and still counting.
+I got some close friends to come on this journey with me and I have about 60 other Wildlife professionals and enthusiast with me now and still counting.
 The idea is to create a platform where Wildlife enthusiast and professionals most especially can find a voice for wildlife and act.
 Many of us upon graduation have no clue as to what to do with our degrees, and there are few conservation organizations in the country and they can only employ so much.
-I don’t think our Wildlife has so much time left and I don’t think with my knowledge and exposure, I have the luxury to focus on a species.
+I don’t think our Wildlife has so much time left, and I don’t think with my knowledge and exposure, I have the luxury to focus on a species.